EdwardSmith1884/GEOMetrics/README.md

   * binvoxer

 ## Data Production
  To produce the data needed to train and test the methods of this project use the 'data_prep.py' script.
-This will download CAD models from the core classes of the ShapeNet data set, produce the data required to train the latent loss, sample the surface of each ground truth mesh, render the objects as images, and split all the data into training, validation and test sets.
+This will download CAD models from the core classes of the ShapeNet data set, produce the data required to train the latent loss, sample the surface of each ground truth mesh, download the required images, and split all the data into training, validation and test sets.
 This script makes use of the binvoxer executable, so first call:
  ```bash
 sudo chmod 777 scripts/binvox
 ```